College

 c.
 Follow 5 passions

 ECs are trying to signal conscientiousness and curiosity.
 Choose a few things you're excited by, do them for a few years, and try to do them well.
 It's pretty simple.
 Tenure and impact.
+Then describe them concisely and with numbers, like you would a resume.

 Here are my favorite links on this.
 From r/ApplyingToCollege: